jaivardhankapoor/jaivardhankapoor.github.io/_pages/about.md

 Recently, in the fall of 2018, I did a 6-month stint at the Max Planck Insitute for Intelligent Systems(MPI-IS) in Tuebingen, Germany.
 I was fortunate enough to be supervised during this period by Dr [Isabel Valera](https://ivaleram.github.io/), and worked alongside Dr [Antonio Vergari](https://scholar.google.com/citations?user=YK0NLaUAAAAJ&hl=en), who taught me several tricks of the trade in research :).
 My work in MPI-IS was primarily focused on Bayesian Nonparametrics and Hawkes Processes.
 You can find our work in the publications page.

-Currently, during the Summer of '19, I am interning in the Department of CS at Aalto University in the [Computational Systems Biology Group](https://research.cs.aalto.fi/csb/).
-Here I am supervised by Dr [Harri Lahdesmaki](https://users.ics.aalto.fi/harrila/) and work with Dr [Markus Heinonen](https://users.aalto.fi/~heinom10/) and [Çağatay Yıldız](http://cagatayyildiz.github.io/).
-My work here revolves around designing scalable, higher-order, gradient-based MCMC samplers for inference in ODE systems, which are parameterized by Neural Networks or Gaussian Processes.
+During the Summer of '19, I interned in the Department of CS at Aalto University in the [Computational Systems Biology Group](https://research.cs.aalto.fi/csb/).
+Here I was supervised by Dr [Harri Lahdesmaki](https://users.ics.aalto.fi/harrila/) and work with Dr [Markus Heinonen](https://users.aalto.fi/~heinom10/) and [Çağatay Yıldız](http://cagatayyildiz.github.io/).
+My work here revolved around designing scalable, higher-order, gradient-based MCMC samplers for inference in ODE systems, which are parameterized by Neural Networks or Gaussian Processes.

+Currently for my masters thesis, I am working with Dr [Vipul Arora](http://home.iitk.ac.in/~vipular) on employing ML methods in physics problems.

 Earlier, I worked on term-projects for courses such as Statistical Learning Theory, Bayesian Machine Learning, Introduction to NLP, Convex Optimization, and Data-Driven Program Analysis.
 Reports of some of these are available in the _Reports_ section of the publications page.